Emil-Ey/TravelBuddy/README.md

 - npm (I am using version 8.19.2)
 - node (I am using version 19.0.0)
+- docker (I am using version 20.10.21)
+- docker-compose (I am using version 1.29.2)

 ### Running the system

 - clone repository
 - create a `.env` in the root of the project
-- Copy the following into the file and input your own values for X, Y, Z:
+- Copy the following into the file and input your own values:
   ```
   ENV=development
-  DATABASE_USERNAME=X
-  DATABASE_PASSWORD=Y
+  DATABASE_USERNAME=SOME_USERNAME
+  DATABASE_PASSWORD=A_GOOD_PASSWORD
   DATABASE_PORT=27017
   PORT=3000
+  JWT_KEY=SOMETHING_SECRET
   ```
 - run `npm install`
 - run `docker-compose -f docker-compose.dev.yml up` to start MongoDB